The short answer

 Aeredium distributes validator enclaves across AWS (50%), Azure (30%), and GCP (20%) simultaneously.
 No single cloud provider controls the network.
 Each is constrained to 10–60% of validator capacity by protocol.
 The decentralization is architectural, not assumed.

-TEE + ZK-STARK: the security model explained
+TEE validation and the Aeredium security model

 Aeredium calls its decentralisation model "Verifiable Infrastructure," a third category alongside the two conventional approaches.
 Trustless systems (PoS/PoW chains) rely on economic incentives to keep anonymous validators honest.
 Trusted systems (centralised operators) rely on legal accountability.
 Verifiable infrastructure is different: correctness is mathematically provable through hardware attestation, regardless of who operates the nodes.